 This post contains some tips for staying safe from terrorism.

-Only by getting angry and fighting back against terrorist acts and goals- (not just physically, but emotionally and politically) will you ensure that terrorist tactics are counterproductive and won’t be used.
+Only by getting angry and fighting back against terrorist acts and goals will you ensure that terrorist tactics are counterproductive and won’t be used.

 - Be alert to both your immediate surroundings and the overall area.
 Terrorists count on surprise.

 - Think ahead.
 A baseball infielder gets off a quicker throw if he’s been thinking what he’ll do if and when he gets the ball, and you’ll react more quickly to an event if you’re expecting one.

 - This same attitude also helps you check the type and location of exits, wherever you are, without really thinking about it.

 - Watch for conspicuous or unusual behavior in others, especially when traveling.

 - Never accept any package from a stranger or leave your luggage unattended.

 - Your other preparedness planning can carry over here.
 Getting out of a burning building safely, for instance, is the same process whether the fire started from a cook’s stove or a terrorist’s bomb.